 In 1954 it was decided that only one style of paper poppy should be produced.
 This was no longer sold for a set price, but given as a token in return for a donation to charity.

-Before going on display in Society gallery, our Scottish poppy was crushed and misshapen, with the petals folded in on themselves.
+Before going on display, our Scottish poppy was crushed and misshapen, with the petals folded in on themselves.
 The fabric was soiled and fraying, and the silk inner petals were invisible except for broken fibres falling from the centre.

 Conservators worked gradually, first cleaning the outer petals with a micro-vacuum and then carefully easing them open in a stream of steam from an ultra-sonic humidifier.
 Eventually, the outer petals could be opened and flattened and pinned out to shape.